 Estonian applicants should apply via National Admission Information Systems (SAIS).
 Further information in Estonian.

 International applicants who have completed their previous study level in Estonia or who are about to graduate from an institution in Estonia may apply via SAIS or DreamApply.
 NB!
-You can access SAIS only with a valid Estonian ID card or residence card.
+You can access SAIS only with a valid Estonian ID card/residence permit card or Mobile-ID.

 For the May-June intake the application systems are open at different times: DreamApply is open on 1-15 May and SAIS is open on 1-15 June.